WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 Service providers like Azure, Google, Amazon, and many others have APIs that include "Add More, Just Click Here!".
 (But perhaps not with that exact name.)
-Adding
-more capacity to the system is fantastic for the future, but the extra capacity cannot help your overloaded system *right now*.
+Adding more capacity to the system is fantastic for the future, but it cannot help now.
+The extra capacity cannot help your overloaded system *right now*, because:

-* Adding extra capacity may be impossible or difficult
+* Adding extra capacity may be impossible or difficult.
+For example, the API is easy to use, but the data center is full, which causes the API requests fail.
-* Adding extra capacity may be expensive
+* Adding extra capacity probably costs more money.
-* You may wait a long time before extra capacity is available
+* You may wait a long time before extra capacity is available.
 * Overhead of adding extra capacity may *reduce* capacity of existing system during the transition time.

+To be effective, you have to choose some earlier time to start the process of adding capacity.
+And also, be careful not to act too hastily and/or to add too much capacity.
+It's not an easy balance to find and maintain.

-Aside: You're probably also adding storage space to the system by making your cluster bigger.
+(Aside: You're probably also adding storage space to the system by making your cluster bigger.)

-#### Solution 2b: Load shedding
+#### Increase the Departure Rate by Load shedding

 "Load shedding" is another way to increase the `Departure Rate` side of our service equation.
 Load shedding implementations can include:

 * Do not compute the requested value, but instead send an immediate reply to the client ... usually a reply that also signals that the system is overloaded.
-(Whether clients actually act upon the overload signal is a worthwhile question to ask.)
+(Will clients actually act upon the overload signal?
+Good question.)
 * Choose an alternative computation that requires less time.
   * If the service is text search, then only search 10% of the text corpus instead of the full 100%.